surfsara-visualization/paraview_for_lofar/README.md

   Create a mask for every frequency image where the signal is less than a given signal, given in terms of the standard deviation of the frequency image.
 * SliceImage<br>
   Extracts a slice through the dataset that is orthogonal to one of the axis.
 The slice can be along a line segment or a spline.

+Finally, it contains a Lofar-specific ParaView view called LofarView